songdogg/SharpWaveRipples/README.md

 # SharpWaveRipples
 Source code for custom MATLAB scripts used in the the undergraduate dissertation project **"The Properties and Behavioural Correlates of Human Hippocampal Sharp-Wave Ripples During an Associative Memory Task"**.

-In addition to the following custom MATLAB scripts, the NPMK and shadedErrorBar toolboxes, and a custom script for Morlet wavelet convolution were also used.
+In addition to the following custom MATLAB scripts, the NPMK and shadedErrorBar toolboxes, and a custom script for Morlet wavelet convolution (morletTF) written by Dr Daniel Bush (UCL) were also used.

 1. ripple_analysis.m
---- Function to import raw .ns6 intracranial EEG data into MATLAB and identify sharp-wave ripples (SWRs).
-(See Section 2.4)
+--- Function to import raw .ns6 intracranial EEG data into MATLAB and identify candidate sharp-wave ripples (SWRs).
+(Section 2.4)
 2. wrapper_ripple_analysis.m
 --- Wrapper script for ripple_analysis.m

 3. spike_analysis.m
 --- Function to analyse single neuron spiking data.
-(See Section 2.5)
+(Section 2.5)
 4. task_analysis.m
 --- Function to analyse SWRs identified by ripple_analysis.m based on the portion of the associative memory task they occur in.
-(See section 2.6)
+(Section 2.6)
 5. wrapper_task_spike_analysis.m
 --- Wrapper script for task_analysis.m and spike_analysis.m